 These facts showcase just how wonderfully distinctive the tabby cat personality can be!

 After all, what other cat besides the tabby could you picture serving as the town mayor, guarding dangerous prisoners, or accompanying heads of state to formal functions?

 Bet you can’t guess how much the world’s heaviest tabby cat weighed?

 The world’s heaviest tabby cat weighed a humongous 46 pounds and 15.25 ounces!
 Imagine that!

 This Aussie tabby’s name was Himmy and his owner was Thomas Vyse.
 When Himmy passed away in 1986, he was 10 years old and had a 33-inch waist!

-Even though Himmy won the Guinness Book of World Records for “fattest cat”.
-After he died the Guinness Book folks stopped offering this award.
-For fear cat owners would deliberately “fatten up” their felines just so they could topple Himmy’s record.
+Even though Himmy entered the Guinness Book of World Records as the “fattest cat,” the publishers stopped offering this award after he died.
+They feared that cat owners would deliberately “fatten up” their felines just so they could topple Himmy’s record.

-[P.S.
-If you are wondering how long do tabby cats live typically, the answer is 15 to 20 years.
-But this depends on ensuring your tabby cat pet eats a healthy diet and gets plenty of exercise – unlike Himmy!]
+P.S.
+If you are wondering about the tabby cat lifespan, the answer is 15 to 20 years.
+But, this depends on ensuring your tabby cat pet eats a healthy diet and gets plenty of exercise – unlike Himmy!

 The town of Talkeetna, Alaska, has a very unique mayor – a 17-year-old orange tabby cat named Stubbs.